Cart 0

 Want your students to feel a sense of belonging on campus?

-Helping them make real friendships makes all the difference.
+Helping them develop real friendships makes all the difference.

-ProjectConnect has a proven track record for reducing loneliness and helping students make friends.
+ProjectConnect has a proven track record for helping students make friends.

 According to the National College Health Assessment, HALF of students are lonely, despite being surrounded by peers.
-You’ve probably witnessed the impact this has on their mental health, student experience, and retention.
+You’ve probably witnessed the impact this has on their student experience and retention.

-• Are more satisfied with the college, and more likely to feel the college cares about them as a person.
+• 18% increase in belief that the college cares about them as a person.

 1